MohamedAhmed479/My_First_Laravel_Project/README.md

-# **Project Documentation**

 This documentation was written by **ChatGPT**.
 I provided it with the **Routes**, and it generated the documentation based on those routes.

----
-**ChatGPT**
-Certainly!
-Based on the two route files you've provided, your project seems to be a well-structured e-commerce or business management application with different roles (admin and super admin) that can perform various operations.
-Here's a documentation overview of your project based on the routes:

 ---

 # **Project Overview**